OctopusDeploy/blog/blog/2021-09/variable-run-conditions-with-octostache/index.md

 When you combine Octostache, output variables, and run conditions, you get a robust deployment process.
 The addition of the `Contains` and `Match` filters in Octostache has made the combination even more powerful.
 Instead of index matching or looping, you can use easier to maintain `Contains` comparisons.

-If you have questions on how to combine Octostache, output variables, and run conditions in your deployment process, reach out to the Customer Sucess team at [customersuccess@octopus.com](mailto:customersuccess@octopus.com).
+If you have questions on how to combine Octostache, output variables, and run conditions in your deployment process, reach out to the Customer Success team at [customersuccess@octopus.com](mailto:customersuccess@octopus.com).
 We'd love to help.

 Happy deployments!